How the Cardinals can win the NFC West in 2022

 The Arizona Cardinals were a team in 2021 that started the season out hot at 7-0 before ultimately dropping four out of their last five games and losing the division to the rival Rams.
 In 2022 the Cardinals look to stay strong for a full 18 weeks and beyond in order to achieve the grand prize, a Super Bowl victory.
 That being said, every championship run starts somewhere and for the Cardinals that means winning the NFC West.
-In the last three years each team in the NFC West has one the division once, except for the Cardinals.
+In the last three years each team in the NFC West has won the division once, except for the Cardinals.
 This team is due for their first division title since 2015 as long as they stick to a couple of key things this season

 Playing better at home: